clockworklabs/spacetime-docs/docs/sdks/typescript/quickstart.md

 - After a reducer runs, when the client's cache is updated about changes to subscribed rows.
 - After calling `subscribe`, when the client's cache is initialized with all existing matching rows.

 Our `user` table includes all users not just online users, so we want to take care to only show a notification when new users join.
 Let's add a `useEffect` which subscribes a callback when a `user` is inserted into the table and a callback when a `user` is updated.
+Add the following to your `App` component just below the other `useEffect`.

 ```tsx
   useEffect(() => {